SarahEGood/grocery_classifier/README.md

 ### Online Version

 A tentative public version of this app is available on [Google Cloud Platform](http://grocery-classifier-335420.uc.r.appspot.com/).
-This version may have issues with displaying the uploaded image properly, but should still output predictions properly.

 ### Offline Version
 To run offline, clone repo and install requirements.